Chapter 1. Introduction to Control Groups (Cgroups)

 Red Hat Enterprise Linux 7 moves the resource management settings from the process level to the application level by binding the system of cgroup hierarchies with the systemd unit tree.
 Therefore, you can manage system resources with

-commands, or by modifying systemd unit files.
-See Chapter 2, Using Control Groups
+systemctlcommands, or by modifying systemd unit files.
+See Chapter 2, Using Control Groups for details.

 In previous versions of Red Hat Enterprise Linux, system administrators built custom cgroup hierarchies with the use of the